stanfordpeng/ss-libenv-oci/README.md

 ```
 Please wait for 5-10 mins before proceeding:

-Grab ss from the instance_details value and copy to ss clients such as outline(iOS) or input the related details to other clients.
+Grab ss from the instance_details value via `terraform output` command and copy to ss clients such as outline(iOS) or input the related details to other clients.

 ## debug